openfoodfacts/robotoff/doc/references/batch-job.md

 * The resources location,
 * The type and number of resources allocated,
 * The maximal run duration,
-* The number of tasks in parallele,
+* The number of tasks in parallel,
 * The number of retries, ...

 When initiating a job, the configuration is validated using the [Pydantic](https://docs.pydantic.dev/latest/) library.
 This process serves two purposes: